Why join us?

 The original governing document determined that the institute should be run ‘without regard to sex, political or religious opinions’ and we continue to uphold those principles and more.
 The committee is and needs to be a cross-section of the village.
 We have people who have lived in the area all their lives, people who have moved here this year or last year, people from all sorts of backgrounds.
 We are very far from a stagnating committee!

 Trustees are elected at the annual general meeting (coming up – Thursday 16th March 2023, 7pm at the hall).
 If you are thinking of standing for election, here’s what you need to know:

 Trustee eligibility: As the hall is a registered charity, becoming a full committee member means becoming a charity trustee.
 This allows you to have influence on how the hall is run.
 For the current structure of the hall charity, trustees must be 18 or over and not disqualified from acting as a charity trustee.
 Here is the government guidance on being a charity trustee.
 Here is the one page ‘new trustee brief‘ produced by the Shropshire Rural Charities Council, and here is the declaration that we will ask you to sign.

 If you are unwilling or unable to become a trustee, we also welcome volunteers (of course everyone is a volunteer!)
 Like the trustees, you can do as much or as little as you want – we always have a list of small things that need doing to keep the place looking good and working well.
 Please note that volunteers cannot influence how the hall is run nor handle finances.

 Interested?
-Please get in touch to find out more.
+Present yourself for election at the AGM!!
+Feel free to get in touch to find out more.
 Email email@example.com